sebastiandev/zipper/README.md

 - Makefile: set `LDFLAGS` to `pkg-config zipper --libs` and set `CPPFLAGS` to `pkg-config zipper --cflags`

-- CMake:  Simply place zipper in your project hieracy, and then use `add_subdirectory(zipper)` or whatever you called the zipper folder.
+- CMake:  Simply place zipper in your project hierarchy, and then use `add_subdirectory(zipper)` or whatever you called the zipper folder.
 Then link it with `Zipper`/`staticZipper`

 ```cmake
 Project(projZipper)